 - Give It Away.
 Don’t be afraid to give large percentages of your company away.
 If you are going to succeed, you will probably need to scale and grow.
 This means you will need wise, influential, and lucrative business partners — larger companies or investors.
 Don’t be cocky or greedy and think your idea is so valuable, you can do it all yourself, and you can’t possibly share your “future pot of gold.”
 You’ll ultimately get more gold by growing and giving away large chunks of your company than you will trying to hoard your “big idea.”

 - Investment Money Is Not Yours.
 I know a lot of people who need to hear this.
 And not just people who are starting out.
 If you just received investment capital or want some, please, listen.
 That money is not yours!
 You are a steward of that money.
 Investment money is not there to buy you a new leather desk chair or even pay your salary.
 Revenues should pay your salary.
 Investment capital goes to help build the business.
 Period.
 Investors are counting on you to not lose their money.
-They don’t want to bear the burden of all the risk.
+They don’t want to bare the burden of all the risk.
 Your idea isn’t worth as much as you think (see lesson #1).